Oldranda1414/llm-maze-tester/README.md

 ### Ollama

-This project uses Ollama to run the models locally.
-You can find more information about it [here](https://ollama.com/).
+This project uses [Ollama](https://ollama.com/) to run the models locally.

 ### maze-dataset